An editorial · Boca Raton, FL

 No state income tax · retirement-positive tax base

 Florida's combination of no state income tax, no estate tax, and homestead exemption makes it a magnet for retiring homeowners from higher-tax northern states.
 Many arrive carrying significant equity from a sold home.
-The reverse-mortgage-for-purchase (H4P) product lets that equity buy a right-sized Florida home with no monthly payment — one of the fastest-growing Florida-specific use cases in the category.
+The reverse-mortgage-for-purchase (H4P) product can let that equity buy a right-sized Florida home with no required monthly principal-and-interest payment going forward, provided the buyer occupies the home as a primary residence and meets ongoing property charge obligations.

 The hurricane factor